 - Any other services you use that support two-factor authentication

-- Use a password manager like 1Password.
+- Use a password manager like 1Password for your passwords.
 You can expense your password manager.
 Human Made has its own 1Password account.
 Never write your passwords down outside of your password manager.

 - Use the Human Made 1Password account to log into shared accounts and services.

 - Avoid sharing accounts where possible.
-Use team accounts with individual members added instead.
+Use private vaults with individual members added instead.

 - Use strong long passwords (16+ chars) made up of random letters, numbers and symbols.
 1Password can generate these.